ackudryavcev/book_library/README.md

 ## Install

 You can also download the folder with the code to your computer, extract it and run the server.js using NodeJS.
-The you can send request by Postman.
+Then you can send request by Postman.